-When Tony Beltran was preparing to move into his new house in Nottingham, New Hampshire, US, he was eager to be moving into a brand-new property, constructed from scratch just for him.
-A software engineer by trade, Tony relocated to Nottingham after previously living in Massachusetts, and purchased a freshly-built house directly from a real estate developer in a fast-growing local community in early 2020.
+When Tony was preparing to move into his new house in the US, he was eager to be moving into a brand-new property, constructed from scratch just for him.
+A software engineer by trade, Tony relocated to a new county after previously living in Massachusetts, and purchased a freshly-built house directly from a real estate developer in a fast-growing local community in early 2020.
 While Tony expected to seamlessly transition his life into a turnkey, move-in ready home without issue, what he didn’t recognize at the time was that he’d have a lot of work ahead of him.

 High Levels, Low Awareness